 Longevity and HyperNormalisation

 That subject area may be new, but those who’ve seen previous Curtis outings will know what to expect.
 The complex and persuasive argument presented in voiceover?
 Check!
 How-we-live-now scene setting and jaw-dropping archive footage?
 Check!
-The best aging hipster soundtrack this side of Michael Mann?
+The best ageing hipster soundtrack this side of Michael Mann?
 Yep!
 Themes explored this time out include our century’s failures of political will, the collapse of established concepts of work in the face of economic change, and the ways that social media has fragmented our political discourse.
 Along the way, Curtis takes sideswipes at specific geopolitical issues, with Putin’s state apparatus and two decades of Western involvement in Libya both getting a thorough kicking.

-Those sideswipes are what make Curtis so interesting.
+Those sideswipes are what makes Curtis so interesting.
 It’s as if polemic keeps breaking through, despite his efforts to produce a cool, distanced analysis.
 It’s also why the commentators who have suggested a debt to Reggio’s ‘Koyaanisqatsi’ are wide of the mark.
 The similarities are undeniable.
 However, where Reggio expected his urban cinematography to speak for itself, Curtis just can’t stop himself naming names.

 There’s another, clearer influence which has gone unremarked, likely because of the cultural amnesia mentioned above.
 James Burke’s magnum opus, the groundbreaking ‘Connections’, last aired in the late 70s.
 The series made use of every televisual trick in the book to show how seemingly unrelated scientific and technical innovations cross-fertilized across national and cultural boundaries, without respect for creeds or persons.
 Burke’s complex narrative webs would have looked scattershot in print, but on-screen they carried both weight and conviction.
 Curtis, already a BBC researcher at the time of the original broadcasts, was surely watching and learning.